 If you own a working-type dog, Gundog training sessions, even if just for fun, are a great way to exercise and stimulate your dog, and to also build a higher level of obedience and compliance than you're likely to get from generic obedience training.
 Retriever training is essentially a very elaborate, structured and disciplined game of fetch.

 Sam's second Gundog, who joined us as a puppy in between Christmas 2019 and New Year 2020.
-Tizzy was bred by a trainer Sam used to train with.
 Where Olive was slower and more dependable, easier to handle but not as confident, working Tizzy is like trying to drive a Ferrari in the wet with the traction control turned off!

 Steve is Olive's pup, born end of August 2021.
-I kept him on to train as my first competition Gundog.
+We kept Steve to train as Oli's first competition Gundog.

 He has many of his mother's attributes, making him far easier to handle.
 However he has his father's (a Field Trial Champion called Troy) drive and more confidence than his mother.